bioinformatics-core-shared-training/Cambridge_UCI_Summer_School_2025/index.md

 * **15:00-17:00** - Applied Bioinformatics training: Introduction to R (Ash)
 * **15:00-17:00** - Laboratory Practical: qRT-PCR (Adelyne, Gideon, Maike)

-**Note:** links to practical materials are at the bottom of the page.
+**Note:** links to all practical materials are at the bottom of the page.

 ### Tuesday 30th September